wr/OpenCoreEFI-Gigabyte-Z790-GAMING-X-AX/README.md

    - In your BIOS, choose `OpenCore` as your primary boot option.
 OpenCore should pick up Windows automatically.

 ## Post-install
-1. Follow [this guide](https://macos86.it/topic/6464-sonoma-os-wi-fi-is-back/#comment-143280) to get Wi-Fi working in Sonoma
+1. Follow [this guide](https://github.com/Edwardwich/BCM-WIFI-Sequoia) to get Wi-Fi working in Sequoia. **Don't follow the "One Key OCLP" instructions** they were meant for the Sequoia beta only.
+OCLP 2.0.0 and later support Sequoia out of the box.